Chase Kalisz: 2022 World Championships

 At the 2022 World Aquatics Championships, Kalisz ranked third in the preliminary heats of the 400 meter individual medley on day one of swimming competition with a 4:10.32, advancing to the final behind first-ranked Léon Marchand and second-ranked Carson Foster.
 In the evening final, the trio repeated their ranking from the preliminaries with Kalisz winning the bronze medal in 4:07.47, Léon Marchand winning the gold medal, and Carson Foster winning the silver medal.
 Three days later, he ranked second in the morning preliminaries of the 200 meter individual medley with a time of 1:58.25 and qualifying for the semifinals.
 Dropping 1.49 seconds from his preliminaries time in the evening semifinals, he qualified for the final ranking fourth.
 He placed fourth in the final with a time of 1:56.43, finishing 0.21 seconds behind bronze medalist Daiya Seto of Japan.
 Following his performances, he was named to the 2022 Duel in the Pool roster.

 2022 U.S. Open Championships

 Day two of the 2022 U.S. Open Swimming Championships, held in Greensboro in November and December, Kalisz won the gold medal in the 200 meter individual medley with a Championships record time of 1:56.52, which was 2.62 seconds ahead of silver medalist Baylor Nelson and 3.37 seconds ahead of bronze medalist Daniel Diehl.
 The next day, he followed up with a gold medal in a Championships record time of 4:10.09 in the 400 meter individual medley.
 For the final of the 200 meter breaststroke on the fourth and final day, he won the silver medal with a time of 2:10.10, which was just 0.20 seconds slower than his personal best time of 2:09.90 from 2018.

+2024

+2024 Summer Olympics

+At the 2024 Summer Olympics in Paris, he missed the finals of the event after an 11th-place finish in this morning's prelims.
+Kalisz swam to a 4:13.36, about two seconds off of the 4:11.52 that it took to qualify for finals.